Reading time: 7 minutes

-When an act leads to an unpalatable outcome, the bitter aftertaste makes you less likely to do it again in the future.
+When an act leads to an unpleasant outcome, it makes you less likely to do it again.
 Psychologists call the unpleasant outcome a punisher.

-On the flip side, when your action ends in a positive result and a pleasant feeling, you are more likely to repeat it.
+On the flip side, when your act ends in a positive result and a pleasant feeling, you are more likely to repeat it.
 Behavioral experts call this Positive Reinforcement.
-It is a powerful tool in classrooms to instill good behavior in students.

 What is positive reinforcement?